 The answer is yes, but when consumed in moderate portions.
 However, due to the high glycemic index, jasmine rice may cause a blood sugar spike.

 This article discusses the influence of jasmine rice on diabetes.
-You’ll also discover the best ways to apportion your meal and manage your health.
+You’ll also discover the best ways to apportion your meals and manage your health.
 But first, let’s discuss what jasmine rice is and how good it is for diabetics.

 What Is Jasmine Rice?